How to Choose White Paint for Walls

 My first step in choosing paint colors is to look online and see what colors appeal to me.

-You can search for real rooms painted in those colors as well.
+You can search for real rooms painted in those colors.
 I like to use Pinterest for this.
 Just keep in mind that your lighting might differ.
-Plus photos on the internet have usually been edited to show the room better.
+Plus photos on the internet have usually been edited to show the room better.Â

-The next step is to go to the store and get paint chips.
-I place them in a pile in the room and it’s easy to see at a glance which ones I hate.
+When I have my paint swatches, I place them in the room, and it’s easy to see at a glance which ones I hate.

 When they’re all piled together, it’s easy to see which ones are too dark, too yellow, too pink, etc.